Moisés Caicedo: 2021: Transfer and first appearances

-Beerschot (loan)
+2021–2022: Loan to Beerschot

 On transfer deadline day of 31 August 2021, Caicedo joined Beerschot of the Belgium top flight on a season-long loan.
-He scored his first goal on his seventh appearance, a 90+2 minute strike to seal all three points in the 2–0 home win over Genk.
+He scored his first goal on his seventh appearance, a 90+2-minute strike to seal all three points in the 2–0 home win over Genk.
 On 12 January 2022, due to shortages of central midfielders at Brighton, Caicedo was recalled from his loan and returned to England.

-Return to Brighton
+2022–23: Emergence and breakthrough

 Immediately on his return to Sussex, he was included on the bench where he remained for the 1–1 home draw against bitter rivals Crystal Palace on 15 January.
 He made his first appearance since returning and second overall for the Albion coming on as a substitute in the 3–1 away loss at Tottenham Hotspur in the FA Cup fourth round on 5 February.
 Caicedo made his Premier League debut on 9 April, starting and assisting Enock Mwepu's goal in the 2–1 away win over Arsenal.
 He scored his first goal for the Albion on 7 May, opening the scoreline in a 4–0 win over Manchester United, with a 15th minute low 25-yard strike.

-Caicedo opened his goal account for the 2022–23 season in his and Brighton's sixth match of the season on 4 September, a 5–2 home win over Leicester City.
-During January 2023, Caicedo signed a new deal with a football agency company, and on 27 January, with interest coming in from league leaders Arsenal, his agents released a statement announcing he wanted to leave Brighton in an open letter on the players Instagram page.
-Stating that, "I am the youngest of 10 siblings from a poor upbringing in Santa Domingo in Ecuador.
-My dream always to be the most decorated player in the history of Ecuador," thanking Albion fans saying they "will always be in my heart."
+Caicedo scored his first goal in the 2022–23 season in his and Brighton's sixth match of the season on 4 September, a 5–2 home win over Leicester City.
+During January 2023, Caicedo signed a new deal with a football agency company, and on 27 January, with interest coming in from league leaders Arsenal, his agents released a statement announcing he wanted to leave Brighton in an open letter on the player's Instagram page.
+The letter stated that, "I am the youngest of 10 siblings from a poor upbringing in Santa Domingo in Ecuador.
+My dream always to be the most decorated player in the history of Ecuador".
+Furthermore, Caicedo thanked Brighton fans, saying that they would "always be in my heart."
+Caicedo was linked with Liverpool, Arsenal and Chelsea.